 The balance sheet shows a positive tangible asset value.
 There is £4.67m in property, plant and equipment, but it does not seem feasible that any of these could be sold to repay debt.
 Given the number of acquisitions it has made, there are very little intangibles on the balance sheet and depreciation charges are small.

 At a market cap of just £4m, this is one of the smaller companies covered here.
 Buying in, and conversely selling out will be quite difficult.
 There is also the possibility of a firm being de-listed at this stage as there seems to be very few benefits of using the stock market.

-On a price to earnings ratio, this appears very cheap, although many sites will be still using the old forecasts to calculate a forward P/E, and the profit warning today pretty much makes it known that those forecasts will not be met.
+On a price to earnings ratio, this appears very cheap.
+Many sites will be still using the old forecasts to calculate a forward P/E, and the profit warning today pretty much makes it known that those forecasts will not be met.

 Due to operational gearing, a decrease in turnover could be quite bad for profits.
 A 10% cut, for instance may be enough to see any profits wiped out altogether.
 While the RNS stops short of mentioning numbers this sort of scenario is a possibility.

-The reasons mentioned in the profit warning also appear to be quite ominous in the sense that they are not short-term fixes.
-I believe that the US-China tariff war will rumble on for some time yet, and in the UK economic uncertainty will not simply disappear on 31 October.
+The reasons mentioned in the profit warning also appear to be quite ominous.
+The sense is that they are not short-term fixes.
+I believe that the US-China tariff war will rumble on for some time yet.
+In the UK economic uncertainty will not simply disappear on 31 October.